thornyd/gamefroot-basics-make-a-platform-game/erasing_and_moving_objects.md

-## Erasing things {#erasing-things}
+#Erasing things

 Did you accidentally draw something in the wrong place?
-You can place, move, or delete things in your level by changing the tool selected from the **toolbar.**
+You can delete things in your level by switching to the **eraser tool** from the **toolbar.**

-To switch to deleting things, click on the **eraser tool** from the toolbar.
-Now click on anything you want to delete.
+Click on the **eraser tool**, and then click on anything you want to delete.

 ![](eraser-tool.jpg)